napari/napari.github.io/dev/_sources/howtos/layers/shapes.md

   The `Add polygon` tool can be selected from the layer controls panel or by pressing the `p` key when the shapes layer is selected.
 When adding a polygon, each click will add a vertex at the clicked location.
-Hit the `Esc` key to stop creating the polygon.
-This adds a final vertex at the current mouse position and completes the polygon.
+To finish, double click or press the `Esc` key: this adds a final vertex at the current mouse position and completes the polygon.
 You can then add another polygon.

 * **Add polygons lasso**